DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 Bear in mind, that the first line only serves as the function signature (yes, Purescript compiler, just like social networks, expects you to tell it everything about your data).

-Array of Ints goes in, Array of Ints goes out, simple enough.
+Array of Ints goes in, Array of Ints goes out, ~~you can't explain that~~ simple enough.
 Otherwise that's it, that's the entire code.
 And it works too.

 The second line is something like this in JavaScript: